mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *all you have to do is know where you're going. the answers will come to you of their own accord.*
+> *if the desire to kill and the opportunity to kill came always together, who would escape hanging?*

 </div>
 <!-- quote-end -->